 The IKFF kettlebell course gives users a chance to get an internationally recognized kettlebell trainer certification while being trained by Barry Andre, an IKFF certified Kettlebell Master Trainer Level 2.

-The course includes all of the classic kettlebell lifts and is suitable for beginners, advanced lifters, new and elite personal trainers and fitness professionals, and pro athletes.
+The course includes all of the classic kettlebell lifts and is suitable for beginners, advanced lifters, new and elite personal trainers fitness professionals, and pro athletes.
 It provides technical depth on kettlebell movements and includes guidance, tools, tips, programming, stretches, and extra exercises.

 The IKFF Level 1 certification focuses on mastery of the basics and coaching skills and covers all of the fundamental kettlebell exercises, variations, and key physical training principles.

-Successful candidates will need to pass a tough test that consists of hand to hand swings, clean and push presses and jerks, snatches, and front squats or goblet squats.
+Successful candidates will need to pass a tough test that consists of hand-to-hand swings, clean and push presses and jerks, snatches, and front squats or goblet squats.
 They must also do this without a rest or break between exercises, and with specific kettlebell weights based on their age and gender.

 The IKFF kettlebell course is a particularly good choice for fitness professionals with a specific interest in kettlebell sport lifting, as well as any individuals wanting to improve their technique in sport lifting.